steve8x8/geotoad/README.txt

 ==========================================================================
-GeoToad %VERSION% by Thomas Stromberg and The GeoToad Project (c) 2002 - 2016
+GeoToad 3.26.1 by Thomas Stromberg and The GeoToad Project (c) 2002 - 2016
 ==========================================================================